๐Ÿ”’

 Industry-wide point

-A factor that affects all businesses in this sector, not just this one.
+A factor affecting all businesses in this sector.
 Shows commercial awareness beyond the brief.
-Example: rising National Living Wage affects all UK employers, not just this business.

 2